 Great questions get great answers.
 Bad questions get, well, not-great answers.

-Published on Tuesday, April 12, 2016 (one year, 2 weeks, and one day ago).
+Published on Tuesday, April 12, 2016 (about one year, 2 months, and 2 weeks ago).
 Posted in: Computer Science Teaching Diary